AlexWoroschilow/Dictionary.AppImage/README.md

 The first version used the stardict dictionary format but then i decided to switch to the simple sqlite db for the dictionaries.

-There are a converter to actually convert the stardict format to sqlite - db, but now after all changes i
+There are a converter to actually convert the stardict format to sqlite - db (currently broken)

 ### Features